skidsploiter/GPTKiller/README.md

 # GPTKiller
 > [!WARNING]
 >I am NOT responsible for the use of this prompt.
 By using this, you take responsibility of any action done by you.

+> [!CAUTION]
+> Use with responsibilities.
+Remain complacent with OpenAI's terms of use.
 ---
 Bypass the system restrictions of ChatGPT.
 Be free!
 To use this, simply create a new chat and paste this prompt in: